Programming-0101/TheBook/manuscript/log-summary.md

 : TBA

 Identify the major benefit of using Generics
 : Type Safety –

 List the major benefits of using collections instead of arrays : Collections such as List<T> can grow in capacity whenever items are added : Collections such as List<T> do not need special management of the boundaries (such as the index of the upper limit of an array)
 : Collections provide simple methods for quick adding and removing of "elements"

+## Topic L - Arrays - Not Sorted

+### General Programming Concepts and Terms

+Describe what makes an array different from other collections in C# : The programmer is responsible to manage the boundaries of the array when manipulating the array’s contents.
+: Arrays do not automatically “re-size” when “adding” or “removing” elements; the size of the array is fixed at the time the array is created.

+Describe the situations in which arrays are preferable over the use of collections : Arrays are preferred whenever multi-dimensional data is required (such as 2D, 3D, or n-dimensional data is needed) : Arrays are sometimes preferred whenever the size (number of elements) is unlikely to change and/or whenever the array is based on a primitive data type or an enumeration.